Ian729/NewsArchive/README.md

 * Japan’s regional economies are facing severe labor shortages.
 Their survival depends on their ability to persuade foreign workers to stay.
 * Plus, what we learned from fashion month.
 * When 13 million people tried to buy tickets for the band’s Mumbai shows, the ticketing site crashed.
 Many who came up short cried foul, both online and to the authorities.
-* The storm has already injured 46 people and forced thousands of evacuations, the authorities said, warning that torrential rain could cause landslides and flooding.

 ![Asian](./asian.png)